rezafawazul/retail-sales-analysis/README.md

 ## How to Run the Project
 1. Clone the repository to your local machine.
 2. Ensure the dataset (`dataset_matplotlib1.csv`) is located in the specified path: `C:\FAWAZUL\Bootcamp\DQLab\dataset_matplotlib1.csv`.
-    If you're using a different directory or operating system, you will need to update the file path in the script.
+   If you're using a different directory or operating system, you must update the file path in the script.
 For example:
    - On macOS/Linux, the path might look like this: /Users/yourname/Bootcamp/DQLab/dataset_matplotlib1.csv.
    - On Windows, ensure the path includes the correct drive letter and folder structure (e.g., C:\Users\yourname\Documents\dataset_matplotlib1.csv).
-3. Run the Python script to generate the visualizations.
+4. Run the Python script to generate the visualizations.
-4. Analyze the graphs to gain insights into retail sales performance.
+5. Analyze the graphs to gain insights into retail sales performance.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
-If you would like to contribute to this project, feel free to fork the repository, make improvements, and submit a pull request.
+If you'd like to contribute to this project, you can fix the repository, make improvements, and submit a pull request.
 All contributions are welcome!

 ## Acknowledgments
 - The dataset used in this project is provided by DQLab as part of their retail sales analysis exercises.